Music Program Faculty

 MUS 144 – World Music

 Laura Stanfield Prichard sings with the BSO and Boston Pops and is the music director/pianist for the Winchester Cooperative Theater.
-She teaches instrumental music lessons at BHCC and has a private studio in Lexington.
-An active conductor and writer, she was a finalist for the 2015 Pauline Alderman Award for outstanding writing on women and music.
+She teaches music lessons at BHCC and has a private studio in Lexington.
+An active conductor and public speaker, she was a finalist for the 2015 Pauline Alderman Award for outstanding writing on women and music and is the Dramaturg for New Commissions for the New York Philharmonic.
 The Boston Musical Intelligencer sent her to Cuba in 2015 as a foreign correspondent, and she has reviewed local concerts for them since 2010.

-Laura teaches World Music and conducted the inaugural year of the College Choir at BHCC: she gives frequent public talks for Boston Baroque, Boston Lyric Opera, and the San Francisco Symphony and Chicago Symphonies.
+Laura teaches music theory, history, and performance at BHCC; she conducted the inaugural year of the College Choir at BHCC: she gives frequent public talks for the San Francisco Opera, Boston Lyric Opera, and the San Francisco Symphony and Chicago Symphonies.
 She was the President of the Pacific Chapter of the College Music Society and Assistant Conductor of the San Francisco Symphony Chorus under Michael Tilson Thomas (1995-2003).

 Beth Ratay